LaFayette Leader Winter 2021

 LaFayette Leader Winter 2021 - Resident Info

-LHA Rent: Rent is due the 1st of each month, late after the 6th.
+Rent PaymentLHA Rent: Rent is due the 1st of each month, late after the 6th.
 If the last day to pay rent falls upon a day the Authority is closed (weekend or holiday) then residents have the next business day to pay rent.
 If rent is late 14 days, the resident may be in jeopardy of being evicted.
 Please pay your rent on time to eliminate late fees and possible eviction!
 Rent Payment Drop Box is available at the Jenkins Administrative Office Tuesday's from 9am-3pm until further notice.

 Rental Insurance

 Residents are encouraged to obtain rental insurance.
-Rental insurance helps to protect your belongings after a covered loss.
+Rental insurance helps to protect your belongings after a covered loss.--

 Maintenance

 An emergency work order will be completed and mitigated within twenty-four (24) hours.
 If a situation is determined to not be an emergency, the resident will be informed that the request will be considered as "any other resident work order request".
 Normal work orders will be resolved within 3 business days.
 Emergency Work Orders are when the situation constitutes a serious threat to the life, safety or health of resident(s) or staff; or the situation will cause serious damage to the property, property structure or systems if not repaired within twenty-four (24) hours.
-Examples of a work order emergency are:
+Examples of a work order emergency are:-Broken exterior door lock

 -Fire